Azure-Samples/contoso-real-estate/README.md

 1. Fork this repository.
 1. Create a new GitHub Codespace from your fork.
 This will automatically provision a new Codespace with all the required dependencies preinstalled and configured.
 1. Open the terminal and run `npm start` to start the development servers.
+  *Note: Codespaces will show a series of windows on the right side of the screen while starting all servers.
+This is normal and expected.*
 1. Once all dev servers have started, the following URLs will be available:

 | Application    | URL                                                      | Port |